bytebeamio/uplink/README.md

     }"
 }
 ```
-Once the downloded, the payload JSON is updated with the location of the file on the device, as such:
+Once downloded, the payload JSON is updated with the file's on device path, as such:
 ```js
 {
     "action_id": "...",